 - 1 package (7 ounces) Follow Your Heart Provolone Cheese Slices diced (or your favorite vegan cheese)

 - ¼ cup vegan Worcestershire sauce Annie's and The Wizard are both vegan

 - 2-3 tablespoons hot sauce optional

 - 1 package cocktail rye bread

-Heat oil in a large skillet over medium heat.
-Add the onion and sauté 4-5 minutes until soft and translucent.
+- Heat oil in a large skillet over medium heat.
+Add the onion and sauté 4 to 5 minutes until soft and translucent.

-Lay out the slices of cocktail rye bread on the baking sheets.
+- Lay out the slices of cocktail rye bread on the baking sheets.
 Spoon 1 heaping tablespoon of "meat" mixture onto each slice of bread.
-Broil for 6-8 minutes until the rye slices are browned on the edges.
+Broil for 6 to 8 minutes until the rye slices are browned on the edges.
 Watch them closely so they don't burn.